rotcan/fee-collector/README.md

     - [x] Added option to pause/resume indexing
     - [x] Added option to upsert records if same blocks need to be processed again
     - [x] Control logging levels from env variables
+    - [x] Added index for faster retrieval for integrator and unique index so same transactionHash is not processed twice
+    - [x] Support multiple chains using same code by passing separate environment variables.
+Service can be containerized and run parallelly using different rpc urls as we create one events table per chain

 + Improvements
     - [ ] Implement PM2 so service restarts on failures